ByteTheCookies/CookieFarm/docs/client/README.md

 bash <(curl -fsSL https://raw.githubusercontent.com/ByteTheCookies/CookieFarm/refs/heads/main/install.sh)
 ```

-After installation, the `cookieclient` command will be globally available in your terminal.
+After installation, the `ckc` command will be globally available in your terminal.
 By default, it will launch in interactive TUI (Text User Interface) mode.

 To uninstall the client: